PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 ### Headless Mode

+You might want to run Gazebo in "headless mode" (without the Gazebo GUI) as it uses fewer resources, and does not rely on your system having a graphics card that properly supports OpenGL rendering.
+This makes it faster to load and run, and for many simple use cases may be all you need.

-The simulation can be run without the Gazebo GUI using the `HEADLESS=1` flag:
+The simulation can be run in headless mode by prefixing the command with the `HEADLESS=1` environment variable:

 ```bash
 HEADLESS=1 make px4_sitl gz_x500